 The Incubator: StartUp-Miami

-Some are getting help from StartUp-Miami’s AIM program (Accelerate, Incubate and Mentor).
-The invitation-only initiative supports companies through business formulation and launch with more than $250,000 in cash and direct benefits – such as support for fund raising, mentoring services, assessing and evaluating business plans, advising on growth strategies and competitive positioning, pipeline issues and business development.
-Other demographics being targeted are graduates of STEM programs (science, technology engineering and mathematics).
+Some are getting help from StartUp-Miami’s AIM program (Accelerate, Incubate, and Mentor).
+The invitation-only initiative supports companies through business formulation and launches with more than $250,000 in cash and direct benefits – such as support for fundraising, mentoring services, assessing and evaluating business plans, advising on growth strategies and competitive positioning, pipeline issues and business development.
+Other demographics being targeted are graduates of STEM programs (science, technology engineering, and mathematics).
 Women and veterans also receive preference.

 SFBW interviewed co-founder and CEO James Rohrbach, who is also the general partner at LaunchMeLabs and a certified Kauffman Fastrac Facilitator & Program Director.